Originally Published October 2013

 Life isn’t easy, nor is it fair at times.
 Positive action will eventually send you on a corrective path.
 One thing is certain; inaction will seldom yield the result you’re looking for.

 I once thought that I was impervious to failure and that depression was reserved for an isolated few and the emotionally condemned.
 Depression is real, and it can be scary if it’s not acted upon immediately.
-No one is exempt of its clutches.
+No one is exempt from its clutches.
 No one knows this more than me.

 How can I help you?